Quartz with MongoDB - Java Spring Boot Example

 public void execute(JobExecutionContext context) throws JobExecutionException {

-/* Get counter id recorded by scheduler during scheduling */
+/* Get message id recorded by scheduler during scheduling */

 JobDataMap dataMap = context.getJobDetail().getJobDataMap();